 - Fails to Accomplish Their Obligations: Finally, some board members neglect their duties.
 Most board positions are on a volunteer basis.
 Before taking on such a responsibility, potential school board members must be sure their other work or personal obligations will not interfere with effective performance.

+Maybe after considering these questions and the qualities of a school board member, you’re feeling inspired to run yourself!
 If you want to get involved in your district’s board and have what it takes, XQ can give you the information you need to take action.
 Learn how you can run for school board, find local elections, and get news about school boards around the country.
-Contact us at (844) TALK-2-XQ to find out more about participating in your local education initiatives.